OSGeo/OSGeoLive-doc/en/overview/rasdaman_overview.rst

 Multi-Dimensional Raster Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rasdaman extends standard relational databases to provide storage and retrieval of multi-dimensional raster data (i.e., arrays) of unlimited size using an SQL-style raster query language with highly effective server-side optimization.
-Data are stored in a PostgreSQL database, thereby achieving tight information integration.
+Rasdaman is an implementation of the array database model that extends standard relational databases, such as PostgreSQL, to provide storage and retrieval of multi-dimensional raster data of unlimited size.
+Data can be stored and retrieved using an SQL-style raster query language, with highly effective server-side optimization.
+Its petascope component provides also web based interfaces to the data suitable for geospatial applications and based on OGC stadards such as WCS, WCPS, and WPS.
+Programmer APIs are also available for C++ and Java languages.
 A rasdaman driver is a part of the GDAL (Geospatial Data Abstraction Library) library for geospatial data formats, a MapServer integration is available in beta.
-Access interfaces include OGC WCS, WCPS, and WPS, as well as C++ and Java APIs in addition to the rasdaman raster query language.

 The rasdaman technology is stable and mature, deployed in production since over 10 years; the French National Geographic Institute runs rasdaman on a dozen-Terabyte airborne image map.
 At the ACM Principles of Database Systems Conference in 2007, raster database expert Rona Machlin characterizes rasdaman as "the most comprehensive implementation of such a system".